-4.12 Impairment of assets
+5.9 Impairment of non-financial assets

-At the end of each reporting period, the Company performs impairment reviews in respect of the equipment and intangible assets whenever events or changes in circumstances indicate that an asset may be impaired.
+At the end of each reporting period, the Company performs impairment reviews in respect of the equipment, right-of-use assets and intangible assets whenever events or changes in circumstances indicate that an asset may be impaired.
 An impairment loss is recognised when the recoverable amount of an asset, which is the higher of the asset's fair value less costs to sell and its value in use, is less than the carrying amount.